 The overlay approach aims to remove from profit or loss any additional volatility that may arise if IFRS 9 is applied together with IFRS 4.
-All entities would be permitted to apply it but only to certain assets (see below).
+All entities would be permitted to apply it but only to certain assets (see note below regarding proposed deferral of this date).
 Furthermore, the approach must be chosen on the initial adoption of IFRS 9.